Modular Koszul duality for Soergel bimodules: Background and main result

 \subsection{Relation to parity sheaves}

-Although we do not use the results recalled in this subsection, they serve as important motivation.
+Parity complexes were introduced by Juteau--Mautner--Williamson \cite{JMW}.
+In this subsection, we recall some well-known results (essentially due to Soergel \cite{Soe90, Soe00}) relating parity complexes on flag varieties and Soergel (bi)modules.
+Since we never actually use parity complexes, we will be brief; their importance for us is purely as motivation.

-Let $G$ be a connected complex reductive group, with Borel subgroup $B$ and maximal torus $T$.
-Let $\bk$ be a field, and let $\Db_B(G/B, \bk)$ (resp.~$\Db_{(B)}(G/B, \bk)$) be the $B$-equivariant (resp.~$B$-constructible) derived category of sheaves on the flag variety $G/B$ with coefficients in $\bk$.
-Denote by $\{1\}$ the cohomological shift (usually denoted $[1]$).
+Let $G$ be a connected complex reductive group.
+Choose a Borel subgroup $B$ containing a maximal torus $T$.
+Then $B$ act by left multiplication on the flag variety $G/B$; the $B$-orbits are the Schubert cells $X_w$, $w \in W$, where $W$ is the Weyl group.
+Let $\bk$ be a field, and let $\Db_B(G/B, \bk)$ (resp.~$\Db_{(B)}(G/B, \bk)$) denote the $B$-equivariant (resp.~$B$-constructible) derived category of sheaves of $\bk$-vector spaces on $G/B$.
+Denote by $\{1\}$ the cohomological shift (usually denoted by $[1]$).